ThierDev/AdOpinion/README.md

 A minimalistic advertisement algorithm powered by Sentiment Analysis

 ![AdOpinion : retrieve the list of users to target by brand](doc/Intro_AdOpinion.gif)

+## What it does

+It call the Twitter API and fetch the 300 last tweets concerning the brand entered in the search bar (the number of tweets can be modified).
+Then it analyses these tweets and classify them into 'positive' or 'negative' ones using a trained model (`best_model.hdf5`) based on a bidirectionnal LSTM network.
+Finally, it outputs the list of the 'positive users' and the 'negative users' : the 'positive users' are those who 'likes' the brand so a marketing service of this brand may be interested in sending product advertisements to them because they know that they will buy it.
+On the other side, the 'negative users' will be more excited to watch the 'moral value video' of the brand because those are potential users...

+Thus, it target users based on their sentiment and not according some cookies statistics.

 ## Installation

 * First, install [node](https://nodejs.org/en/)